Oak savanna: In the Western Palearctic

 In Europe, wood pastures, semi-open oak woodlands used for grazing, were widespread and common landscape features across the continent during the Middle Ages, but have since declined.
 Traditionally, they have been considered purely anthropogenic landscapes, the result of human clearing of virgin forest since the beginning of the European Neolithic.
-However, according to proponents of the controversial wood-pasture hypothesis, they can be viewed as functional analogs to the natural oak savannas that may have naturally covered large parts of Europe during the early Holocene.
+However, according to proponents of the controversial wood-pasture hypothesis, they can be viewed as functional analogs to the oak savannas that may have naturally covered large parts of Europe during the early Holocene.
 After the Industrial Revolution and the accompanying intensification of land use, they became rarer and were displaced by forests, open croplands, pastures, and meadows.
 Today, they are largely confined to small patches in western and central Europe, while intact forest pastures are still found in eastern Europe, especially Romania.
 In the Mediterranean region, oak savannas are still widespread, especially on the Iberian Peninsula.